wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 LI.

-Affairs in and about New-York , the first commercial city in America--woorking on the fortifications of Brooklyn and Haerlem--capture of the British tender Eagle , by the Yankee smack.
+Affairs in and about New-York , the first commercial city in America--working on the fortifications of Brooklyn and Haerlem--capture of the British tender Eagle , by the Yankee smack.

 NOW , as good sometimes cometh out of evil , so the people of New-York , a great city , which lieth at the mouth of the river Hudson , nigh the sea coast , and containeth more than an hundred thousand souls ,